MethodsAndPractices/vsteam/.docs/Get-VSTeamWorkItemType.md

 Get-VSTeamWorkItemType -ProcessTemplate Basic
 ```

-This command gets a list of the WorkItems available to projects which use the 'Basic' Template
+This command gets a list of the WorkItems available to projects which use the 'Basic' Template.

 ### Example 3